CKOF-FM: History

 In early 2010, the local morning news show featuring Louis-Philippe Brûlé (previously before for several years by Daniel Séguin) was removed in favor of a provincial newscast broadcast from Montreal by Paul Arcand.

 On December 17, 2010, the CRTC approved the sale of most of Corus Entertainment stations in Quebec, including CJRC-FM, to Cogeco.

-On February 21, 2011, the station rebranded to CKOI 104.7, picking up the hot adult contemporary format and branding similar to its Montreal sister station, CKOI-FM and CJRC-FM change its callsign to CKOF-FM.
+On February 21, 2011, the station rebranded to "CKOI 104.7", picking up the hot adult contemporary format and branding similar to its Montreal sister station, CKOI-FM.
+CJRC-FM changed its callsign to CKOF-FM.

-On June 20, 2012, Cogeco announced that CKOF-FM, along with CKOY-FM and CKOB-FM, will revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
-Apart from an expansion of talk programming, no changes in current talk and sports programming are expected for these stations.
+On June 20, 2012, Cogeco announced that CKOF-FM, along with CKOY-FM and CKOB-FM, would revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
+Apart from an expansion of talk programming, no changes in existing talk and sports programming were expected for these stations.